Seasonal Allergies: What You Should Know

 Why do people have seasonal allergies?

 Although the direct cause of allergies remains unknown, genetics are suspected to indirectly cause allergies.
-Specific allergies are not inherited, however the tendency of developing an allergy increases if one’s parent(s) has allergies.
+Specific allergies are not inherited, however, the tendency of developing an allergy increases if one’s parent(s) has allergies.

 How can I prevent seasonal allergies?

 By avoiding the outdoors when the pollen count is high, one can reduce exposure to pollen thus reducing the occurrence of seasonal allergies.
 To make outdoor activities and events more enjoyable, it is best to make outdoor plans when the pollen count is low.
+How to control seasonal allergies?
 To reduce contact with allergens, take a shower and changes your clothes once you have returned indoors.
 If you have pets, make sure to keep them clean as well, as pet fur can contain dander and outdoor allergens which can aggravate your allergies.